CWALabs/SkyCMS/README.md

 Choose your hosting model: [Static](./Docs/StorageConfig.md#static-website-hosting-azure) | [Edge (origin-less)](./Docs/CloudflareEdgeHosting.md) | [Dynamic](./Publisher/README.md) | [Decoupled](./Publisher/README.md)

+Read the [About SkyCMS](./Docs/About.md) page for a concise overview.

 **[View the Master Table of Contents](./Docs/README.md)** for complete documentation index and navigation.

 ---